mylittleriver/fairness-spec-decoding/Experiment Result a0d435bfdc63401282a3a7c9939eaa46.md

 2. Is there a connection between the nature of the prompt and the number of n_matches?
 - Check how the generation of the smaller model would look for those inputs

-	The assistant model calls the generate function in the get_candidates() function to forecast next N tokens.
+	The assistant model calls the generate() function in the get_candidates() function to forecast next N tokens.
+Need to find the generation mode when the assistant model calls the generate() function.
 Below is the get_candidates() function:

 	```python
 	def get_candidates(self, input_ids: torch.LongTensor) -> Tuple[torch.LongTensor, Optional[torch.FloatTensor]]:
 	        """